 The fund aims to provide a combination of capital growth and income to deliver a return that is higher than that of the global investment grade corporate bond market over any five-year period.

 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in investment grade bonds issued by companies from anywhere in the world, including emerging markets*, and denominated in any currency.
+Core investments: At least 80% of the fund is invested in high quality bonds issued by companies from anywhere in the world, including emerging markets.
+These bonds can be denominated in any currency.
 The fund aims to hedge any non-US dollar assets back to US dollar.

-Other investment: The fund also invests in bonds issued by governments, corporate high yield bonds, cash and assets that can be turned quickly into cash.
+Other investments: The fund may invest in bonds issued by governments, lower quality corporate bonds, other funds, and cash or assets that can be turned quickly into cash.

 Risks associated with the fund